smart-data-models/dataModel.Agrifood/AgriParcelOperation/doc/spec.md

 <!-- /15-License -->
 <!-- 20-Description -->
 Global description: **This entity contains a harmonised description of a generic operations performed on a parcel of land.
 This entity is primarily associated with the agricultural vertical and related IoT applications.**
-version: 0.0.2
+version: 0.0.3
 <!-- /20-Description -->
 <!-- 30-PropertiesList -->

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `alternateName[string]`: An alternative name for this item  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `endedAt[string]`: Timestamp when the operation actually finished.  .
-Model: [http://schema.org/DateTime](http://schema.org/DateTime)- `hasAgriParcel[*]`: Reference to the AgriParcel  - `hasAgriProductType[*]`: Reference to the AgriProductType used/applied.  - `hasOperator[*]`: Reference to the operator conducting the operation  - `id[*]`: Unique identifier of the entity  - `irrigationRecord[string]`: Relationship with the irrigation record of the execution  .
-Model: [http://schema.org/URL](http://schema.org/URL)- `name[string]`: The name of this item.  - `operationType[string]`: A choice from an enumerated list describing the operation performed on the parcel.
-Enum:'fertiliser, inspection, pesticide, water, other'  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `plannedEndAt[string]`: The planned end date/timestamp for the operation. <br/><br/>Note that this is advisory and the actual time the operation finishes may be before or after the planned end.  .
-Model: [http://schema.org/DateTime](http://schema.org/DateTime)- `plannedStartAt[string]`: The planned start date/timestamp for the operation.
+- `alternateName[string]`: An alternative name for this item  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `endedAt[date-time]`: Timestamp when the operation actually finished  .
+Model: [http://schema.org/DateTime](http://schema.org/DateTime)- `hasAgriParcel[*]`: Reference to the AgriParcel  - `hasAgriProductType[*]`: Reference to the AgriProductType used/applied  - `hasOperator[*]`: Reference to the operator conducting the operation  - `id[*]`: Unique identifier of the entity  - `irrigationRecord[uri]`: Relationship with the irrigation record of the execution  .
+Model: [http://schema.org/URL](http://schema.org/URL)- `name[string]`: The name of this item  - `operationType[string]`: A choice from an enumerated list describing the operation performed on the parcel.
+Enum:'fertiliser, inspection, pesticide, water, other'  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `plannedEndAt[date-time]`: The planned end date/timestamp for the operation. <br/><br/>Note that this is advisory and the actual time the operation finishes may be before or after the planned end  .
+Model: [http://schema.org/DateTime](http://schema.org/DateTime)- `plannedStartAt[date-time]`: The planned start date/timestamp for the operation.
 Note that this is advisory and the actual time the operation starts may be before or after the planned start  .
 Model: [http://schema.org/DateTime](http://schema.org/DateTime)- `quantity[number]`: The total quantity of water or product used/ applied.
-It is recommended this is measured in litres for liquids or kilogrammes for solids.  .
-Model: [http://schema.org/Number](http://schema.org/Number)- `relatedSource[array]`: List of IDs the current entity may have in external applications  - `reportedAt[string]`: Timestamp when the event fault was reported.  .
+It is recommended this is measured in litres for liquids or kilogrammes for solids  .
+Model: [http://schema.org/Number](http://schema.org/Number)- `relatedSource[array]`: List of IDs the current entity may have in external applications  - `reportedAt[date-time]`: Timestamp when the event fault was reported  .
 Model: [http://schema.org/DateTime](http://schema.org/DateTime)- `result[string]`: A description of the results of the operation.
 Enum:'ok, aborted, failed'  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startedAt[string]`: Timestamp when the operation actually started to be performed.  .
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `startedAt[date-time]`: Timestamp when the operation actually started to be performed  .
 Model: [http://schema.org/DateTime](http://schema.org/DateTime)- `status[string]`: A choice from an enumerated list describing the status.
 Enum:'planned, ongoing, finished, scheduled, cancelled'  - `type[string]`: NGSI Entity Type.
 It has to be AgriParcelOperation  - `waterSource[string]`: Type of water sources.
-Enum:'borehole, rainfall, river, rainwater capture, water dam, commercial supply'.  .
-Model: [http://schema.org/Text](http://schema.org/Text)- `workOrder[string]`: Relationship with the workorder for the execution  .
-Model: [http://schema.org/URL](http://schema.org/URL)- `workRecord[string]`: Relationship with the work record of the execution  .
+Enum:'borehole, rainfall, river, rainwater capture, water dam, commercial supply'  .
+Model: [http://schema.org/Text](http://schema.org/Text)- `workOrder[uri]`: Relationship with the workorder for the execution  .
+Model: [http://schema.org/URL](http://schema.org/URL)- `workRecord[uri]`: Relationship with the work record of the execution  .
 Model: [http://schema.org/URL](http://schema.org/URL)<!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `hasAgriParcel`  - `id`  - `plannedEndAt`  - `plannedStartAt`  - `type`  <!-- /35-RequiredProperties -->